 71002-01 INSPECTION OBJECTIVES

-01.01 To verify the applicant’s license renewal , including supporting activities, planned or implemented consistent with the requirements of Title 10 of the Code of Federal Regulation (10 CFR), Part 54, “Requirements for the Renewal of Operating Licenses for Nuclear Power Plants,” hereinafter referred to as the “rule,” and the applicant’s license renewal application (LRA).
+01.01 To verify the applicant’s program for initial license renewal (for operation from 40 to 60 years), including supporting activities, is planned or implemented consistent with the requirements of Title 10 of the Code of Federal Regulation (10 CFR), Part 54, “Requirements for the Renewal of Operating Licenses for Nuclear Power Plants,” hereinafter referred to as the “rule,” and the applicant’s license renewal application (LRA).

-01.02 To verify the applicant has adequate programs planned or in place to implement aging management for the systems, structures and components (SSCs) that require an aging management review, such that these SSCs will be adequately maintained consistent with the rule, the staff’s existing safety evaluations, and the applicant’s license renewal program.
+01.02 To verify the applicant has adequate programs planned or in place to implement aging management for the systems, structures, and components (SSCs) that require an aging management review, such that these SSCs will be adequately maintained consistent with the rule, the staff’s existing safety evaluations, and the applicant’s license renewal program.

-01.03 To verify the information and documentation required by or necessary to document compliance with the provisions of the rule are retrievable, auditable and consistent with the rule and applicant approved programs and procedures.
+01.03 To verify the information and documentation required by or necessary to document compliance with the provisions of the rule are retrievable, auditable, and consistent with the rule and applicant approved programs and procedures.

 71002-02 DEFINITIONS

 Passive Structures and Components (SCs).
-Structures and omponents that perform an intended function without moving parts or without a change in configuration, change in properties, or change of state.
+Structures and components that perform an intended function without moving parts or without a change in configuration, change in properties, or change of state.
 These may include SCs that are classified as inherently reliable under the maintenance rule, or SCs for which aging degradation is not readily monitored.

 Long-lived Structures and Components.
 Structures and components that are not subject to replacement based on a qualified life or specified time period.